sophia-ma/Cocktail-Book/README.md

 ##  About
 This is a personal project built in React.
 It uses the TheCocktailDB API to display cocktail recipes.
+Click [here](https://cocktails-book.netlify.app/) for a live demo.

 ![image](https://user-images.githubusercontent.com/40169038/149674531-e9cb30ea-c74e-441b-839e-b05b8c798af3.png)